huhailinguist/huhailinguist.github.io/projects/index.md

 We show that outputting _k_ best segmentations and passing all of them to a lattice parser will benefit both word segmentation and parsing, compared to traditional method of passing only the best segmentation to the parser:

 - Hu, Hai, Dannial Dakota, and Sandra Kübler.
 (2017).
 Non-Deterministic Segmentation for Chinese Lattice Parsing.
-In *Proceedings of Recent Advances of Natural Language Processing 2017*.
+In *Proceedings of Recent Advances of Natural Language Processing 2017*, pp. 316–324.
 Varna, Bulgaria. [paper](http://acl-bg.org/proceedings/2017/RANLP%202017/pdf/RANLP043.pdf){:target="_blank"}. [bib](ranlp2017.bib.txt){:target="_blank"}.

 The segmenter is part of the Free Linguistic Environment at [LINGUIST List](https://www.linguistlist.org/){:target="_blank"}:

 - Cavar, Damir, Lwin Moe, Hai Hu, and Kenneth Steimel.
 (2016).
 Preliminary Results from the Free Linguistic Environment Project.
-In: *Joint 2016 Conference on Head-driven Phrase Structure Grammar and Lexical Functional Grammar (HeadLex 2016)*.
+In: *Joint 2016 Conference on Head-driven Phrase Structure Grammar and Lexical Functional Grammar (HeadLex 2016)*, pp. 161–181.
 Warsaw, Poland. [paper](http://web.stanford.edu/group/cslipublications/cslipublications/HPSG/2016/headlex2016-cmhs.pdf){:target="_blank"}.

 ## Sentence processing and relative clauses